aycabta/octopress-file-binder/README.md

 Description:
 ------------
-Attach some images or other files to the entry
+Attach some images or other files to the entry.

 Usege:
 ------